IBMDeveloperBNL/hlfabric-lab/README.md

 }
 ```

+Let's discuss what happens here.
 First, a connection is made to the gateway using the admin identity of the network (see line 33 of the code).
 Next, an instance of the `mychannel` network is retrieved in line 36 and an instance of the contract is obtained in line 42.
 Note that in this demo we explicitly look for `global-citizen` as contract name and that this name matches the name of the smart contract that was deployed to the network in [Part 3](#3-build-the-smart-contract) of this pattern.
 In line 44-74 of the code a contract listener is defined, which allows us to listen to contract events emitted from within the smart contract.
 At line 82 the contract listener is added to the contract.
 Note that the event also provides information like block number and the transaction ID.
 A default file checkpointer is used to keep track of last block, and transactions in that block, that has been seen by this client.
 Finally, in line 85, the contract and network are stored in the `networkObj` object.
 This object is specifically created for this purpose and is returned to the caller in line 90 of the code.

 In the client, every transaction has its own function.
 They all have the same layout.
 A generic input object `args` is expected with mandatory attributes `contract` and `function`.
 Last but not least, you need to provide the attributes that the transaction expects.
 As an example, the `createProjectPledge` function is listed below.